pytorch/pytorch/docs/source/notes/autograd.rst

 The autograd engine does not make a difference between the two.

 Unfortunately as soon as :code:`inf` or :code:`nan` appear, the two become different.
-This is because a gradient of :math:`0` should propagate the non-finite values while an independent gradient should propagate an independent gradient.
+This is because a gradient of :math:`0` should propagate the non-finite values while an independent gradient should propagate an independent gradient (which is the same as :math:`0`).
-This is a problem when trying to hide pathological points with indexing for example: https://github.com/pytorch/pytorch/issues/9688 .
+This is a problem when trying to hide pathological points with indexing as can be seen for example in [Issue #9688](https://github.com/pytorch/pytorch/issues/9688).

 How do we express gradients of 0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^